StormyGalaxy/wzloadout/README.md

 For more detailed information on the underlying framework structure, linting, testing, etc., please refer to the original [SiloCityPages documentation in our wiki: [README]-SiloCityPages](https://github.com/SiloCityLabs/codrcg.com/wiki/%5BREADME%5D-SiloCityPages).

-## 🤝 Contributing to the CoD RCG
+## 🤝 Contributing to the COD RCG

 Contributions are welcome!
-Whether it's bug reports, feature requests, or direct code contributions to the **CoD RCG**, your help is appreciated.
+Whether it's bug reports, feature requests, or direct code contributions to the **COD RCG**, your help is appreciated.

 - **Found a bug?** Please submit a [Bug Report](https://github.com/SiloCityLabs/codrcg.com/issues/new?assignees=&labels=bug&template=bug_report.md&title=%5BBUG%5D).
 - **Have an idea for a new feature?** Submit a [Feature Request](https://github.com/SiloCityLabs/codrcg.com/issues/new?assignees=&labels=enhancement&template=feature-request-template.md&title=%5BFEATURE%5D).